-Below is a list of the standard programs offered at Merry Lea.
-Each program description includes: field trip season, grade level, maximum number of students*, program overview, and State Standards correlation.
+Below is a list of the standard Field Trip Programs offered at Merry Lea.
+Each program description includes: field trip season, grade level, maximum number of students*, program overview and academic standards correlation.

 *Please note: if bringing more than the maximum number of students listed, you will need to reserve more than one field trip date

 Sorry, but no field trips match your parameters.

 Discover how animals and plants prepare for winter by observing evidence and using all 5 senses in the forests, meadows, and wetlands at Merry Lea.
 Students think like a woodchuck, scamper like a squirrel, compare seeds’ characteristics and more to experience how Indiana’s wildlife is adapted to survive winter.

 Students discover the diversity of life at Merry Lea first-hand by exploring multiple ecosystems on our trails.
 In each habitat, students identify native organisms and discuss the interconnections of mammals, insects, plants, humans, and more.
 Assess the importance of biodiversity by flipping logs, interpreting abiotic features, and meeting the flora and fauna of Merry Lea.

 Merry Lea Sustainable Farm is a unique edible ecosystem where students taste their way to an understanding of humans, farm, and habitat connections.
 Students delve into soil ecosystems, search for pollinators at work, and meet our animals living at the farm.
 Making apple cider provides students a memorable example of how food can be processed before we consume it.